Thirumalai Nayakkar Mahal: Remaining sections

-The palace was divided into two major parts, namely Swarga Vilasam (Celestial Pavilion) and Ranga Vilasam.
-The royal residence, theatre, shrine, apartments armory, palanquin place, royal bandstand, quarters, pond and garden were situated in these two portions.
-The courtyard and the dancing hall are the major center of attractions of the palace.
-The Celestial Pavilion (Swarga Vilasam) was used as the throne room and has an arcaded octagon covered by a dome 60 to 70 feet high.
-The domed structure in the center is supported by stone ribs and is held up by massive circular columns topped and linked by pointed scalloped arches with an arcaded gallery opening into the nave above the side aisles.
+The interior of the palace was divided into two major parts: the Swarga Vilasam (Celestial Pavilion) and the Ranga Vilasam, with the royal residence, theatre, shrine, apartments, armory, palanquin place, royal bandstand, quarters, pond, and garden all situated in these two portions.
+The Swarga Vilasam was used as the throne room and is an arcaded octagon-shaped structure covered by a dome 60 to 70 feet high.
+This dome is supported by stone ribs and massive circular columns topped and linked by pointed, scalloped arches with an arcaded gallery opening into the nave above the side aisles.
+The courtyard of Svarga Vilasam measures 75 m by 50 m, while its audience chamber is a vast hall with arcades about 12 m high.

-Materials used

-The structure was constructed using foliated brickwork and the surface details and finished exquisite stucco called chunam using chunam (shell lime) and mixed with egg white to obtain a smooth and glossy texture.
-The steps leading up to the hall were formerly flanked by two equestrian statues of excellent workmanship.

-The pillars supporting the arches are 13 m tall and are again joined by foliated brickwork that carries a valance and an entablature rising up to a height of 20 m.
-The decoration is done, (shell lime).
-The pavilions topped with finials that were covered with gold are on either side of the courtyard.

-Popular culture
+In popular culture

-After independence, the Thirumalai Palace was declared as a national monument and is came under the protection of the archaeological department of Tamil Nadu.
-It is open for the visitors daily.
-Light and sound shows depicting the story of Silappathikaram are played both in Tamil and English languages.
-Many films were shot in the palace, including Bombay, Guru, and Bheema.
+After independence the Thirumalai Palace was declared a national monument under the protection of the archaeological department of Tamil Nadu.
+It is open to visitors daily, with light and sound shows depicting the story of Silappathikaram playing in both the Tamil and English languages.
+Many films have been shot in the palace, including Bombay, Guru, and Bheema.